sgclasher/agentic-ai-flow/README.md

 ---

-**📞 Ready for Business Development**: The platform successfully combines technical demonstration with business advisory positioning, providing a strong foundation for AI consulting lead generation and client engagement.
+**📞 Ready for Business Development**: The platform successfully combines technical demonstration, strategic planning tools, and comprehensive business intelligence collection, providing a sophisticated foundation for AI consulting lead generation and client engagement.
+With the addition of the Value Selling Framework-based profile system, the platform now captures the depth of business intelligence needed for high-value advisory relationships while providing immediate value through automated timeline generation and opportunity analysis.

+**🧪 Testing Status**: Comprehensive test suite implemented with 45 tests passing (ProfileService: 25, MarkdownService: 20).
+TDD approach established for future development.
+See TESTING_GUIDE.md for complete testing documentation and working with AI assistants.